 - Reviewing your debt book and focusing time and money on chasing debtors who should be able to pay.

 Our team can help you to take a strategic look at potential problems now before the furlough scheme and other government funded initiatives come to an end to make sure that your business is protected.
-Alexander Neale and Mairead McErlean lead in this area and have many years’ experience of helping our clients resolve disputes and recover assets.
-They have a reputation for finding a solution quickly and negotiating a way out which limits any negative impact on you or your business or your reputations.
+Alexander Neale leads in this area and have many years’ experience of helping our clients resolve disputes and recover assets.
+He has a reputation for finding a solution quickly and negotiating a way out which limits any negative impact on you or your business or your reputations.

 Alexander is well known within the restructuring world for having a particular expertise in office holder claims and recovery actions, many of which have complex international aspects or were reported.
 Alexander has built up his reputation as a conscientious, driven and detailed insolvency lawyer amongst insolvency practitioners, directors, funders, debtors and creditors.
 He has advised on a vast range of cases from general restructuring options to more complex recovery actions under misfeasance, wrongful trading and antecedent transactions.